aidanbrown87/one_day_away/src/pages/hurulu-elephants/index.md

 ![hurulu](./images/DSC_9666.jpg)

 There might have been some tears!
-It was truly a magical, magical moment.
+It was truly a magical moment.

 ![hurulu](./images/DSC_9672.jpg)